Powder-Coated Aluminum Patio Furniture

 Extruded aluminum

 Heated aluminum billets are forced through a die to create continuous elongated pieces.
 These are typically tubes, bars, channels and other complex cross-sectional designs.
 The pieces are then cut or bent into shape and welded together.
-Extruded aluminum has a high strength-to-weight ratio and smooth surface, which makes it great for patio furniture frames and long structural components.
+Extruded aluminum has a high strength-to-weight ratio and smooth surface, which makes it great for frames and long structural components.

 Cast aluminum